IbraTech04/CSC148-FSG-Slides-2024/Week 6 - Recursion/readme.md

 ## Solutions:
 All solutions can be found in the [solutions.py](solutions.py) file, paired with descriptive comments and writeups for each problem.

+**NOTE:** All solutions are provided outside FSG hours, and are not endorsed neither explicitly nor implicitly by the UTM RGASC.
+These solutions are meant to be used as a reference, and not a replacement for the problem solving process.
+You are encouraged to attend office hours and ask questions during lectures if there are any parts of the solution that you do not understand.

 ## Hint for the homework question
 If you're struggling with the homework question, before looking at the solution try reading the following